 Presumption of Innocence

-Like we previously mentioned, anyone accused of a crime is considered innocent until proven guilty.
+As we previously mentioned, anyone accused of a crime is considered innocent until proven guilty.
 This is the “presumption of innocence,” meaning no one is considered guilty of committing a crime until they are proven to be guilty beyond a reasonable doubt.
 It is the prosecution’s burden to prove guilt, not the defense’s burden to prove innocence.
-While every person is presumed innocent until they are proven guilty, that doesn’t necessarily mean that they are truly innocent.
+While every person is presumed innocent until proven guilty, that doesn’t necessarily mean that they are truly innocent.
 If the prosecution is able to prove that the defendant committed a crime, then they are no longer considered innocent.

 How to Prove Reasonable Doubt

 As we’ve previously discussed, the prosecution must provide enough evidence to prove guilt.
 To declare the person guilty, the jury must have enough evidence to do so.
 The prosecution will oftentimes present physical evidence and witness testimonies to help prove the defendant is guilty.

 An experienced criminal defense attorney can help those accused of crimes stand trial.
 Lawyers who are experienced in criminal law, like those at The Law Offices of Ossie Brown, can help you navigate the American legal system and stand trial.

 For a defendant to be found guilty, the government is burdened with the task of proving the defendant’s guilt, which is referred to as the “burden of proof.”
 In criminal cases, there are three different burdens of proof, which are: